- How do I log onto the "eduroam" network?

 - If you call the iTech Help Desk, a temporary password will be assigned to you.
 You will need to go to campusid.usm.edu and change your password by connecting to the "USM Help" SSID.

-- Once your campusID has been changed to your desired password, you will need to go through the configuration process again by using "USM Help."
+- Once your campusID has been changed to your desired password, you will need to go through the configuration process again by using "eduroam"

-- Once configured using your new CampusID password, the "USM" wireless network will be your default network.
+- Once configured using your new CampusID password, the "eduroam" wireless network will be your default network.

 - How do I connect my iPhone, iPod Touch or iPad to this system?

 Apple iPhone/iTouch/iPad users should be able to follow the automatic instructions from above to get connected.
-Simply connect to the "USM Help" SSID, open a web browser and follow the onscreen prompts.
-Note that you may need to be using the latest version of Apple OS for your iDevice.
+Simply open your internet browser to: https://cat.eduroam.org and follow the instructions for the configuration assistant tool.
 Also notice that due to recent software changes with iOS, you may have to go through this process anytime you change your CampusID password.

-- How do I remove the "USM" network from my Apple iPhone or iTouch?
+- How do I remove the "eduroam" network from my Apple iPhone or iTouch?

-The "USM" network is added to the iPhone devices through a "Profile."
-To remove the profile, go to Settings > General > Profile, then select the "USM" profile and choose the "Remove" option.
+The "eduroam" network is added to the iPhone devices through a "Profile."
+To remove the profile, go to Settings > General > Profile, then select the "eduroam" profile and choose the "Remove" option.

 - My laptop can't get a Wi-Fi connection now.
 What do I do?